Create a Website Without Coding in 2026

-Most advice about “no-code” misses that.
-It focuses on tools.
-What you actually need is a workflow.
+Most advice about "no-code" misses the real problem.
+It talks about tools, templates, and features.
+What most non-technical business owners actually need is a lighter workflow.

-For many professionals, the hard part is not code.
+For many professionals, the hard part is not code itself.
 It is everything around it:

 - picking a template

-If this feels familiar, read this next: Why “no-code” still feels complicated.
+If that sounds familiar, read Why no-code still feels complicated.

 Publio is built around conversation, not configuration.